Pour la suite du monde: Alternate English versions and titles

-The film is commonly referred to as simply Pour la suite du monde in both French and English.
+The film is commonly referred to simply as Pour la suite du monde in both French and English.

 Reception

-The resulting film was hugely popular in Quebec, and today is recognized as a classic of Canadian cinema.
-Pour la suite du monde has been consistently ranked by critics as one of the best ever made and it represents a major development in the Direct Cinema movement, moving away from simple observation to a more immediate participation and a great emphasis on the words of the people portrayed.
-Pour la suite du monde was the first Quebec film shown at the Cannes Film Festival.
+The film premiered at the Loew's International Film Festival on 4 August 1963.
+It was hugely popular in Quebec, and today is recognized as a classic of Canadian cinema.
+Pour la suite du monde has been consistently ranked by critics as one of the best ever made and it represents a major development in the direct cinema movement, moving away from simple observation to a more immediate participation and a great emphasis on the words of the people portrayed.

+It was the first Canadian film to be shown at competition at the Cannes Film Festival.
+It was also the first Quebec film shown at the festival.

 Quebecois filmmaker Denis Villeneuve declares that Perrault's "Île-aux-Coudres Trilogy" is "amongst the most beautiful films he has ever seen".
 It remains a major source of inspiration and influence for him.